Bess Truman: Press relations

 The contrast with Bess's activist predecessor Eleanor Roosevelt was considerable.
 Unlike Roosevelt, Bess held only one press conference after many requests from the media.
 Inquiries to the first lady consisted of written questions in advance and the written replies were mostly monosyllabic along with many no comments.
 When asked why she did not want to give press conferences she replied "I am not the one who is elected.
 I have nothing to say to the public."
 Bess did not support advancing women's role in politics, and she believed that there would never be a woman president.
 She is quoted as saying that a woman's role in public is to "sit beside her husband, be silent, and make sure her hat is on straight".
 Bess's response to whether she wanted her daughter Margaret to become president was "most definitely not."
 Her reply to what she wanted to do after her husband left office was "return to Independence".

 Bess maintained a limited association with women journalists on the advice of her husband's press secretary, but she did not provide them with information.
 She did allow reporters to have mimeographed copies of her schedule, becoming the first first lady to do so.
 Part of the reason for her reclusive behavior may have been a fear that her father's suicide would be publicized, though it would not be public knowledge until after her death.
 Press briefings would often be given on Bess' behalf by her social secretary Edith Benham Helm and personal secretary Reathel Odum.
-Her limited interaction with the media surprised many journalists that had grown accustomed to regular coverage of her predecessor.
+Her limited interaction with the media surprised many journalists who had grown accustomed to regular coverage of her predecessor.
 Others approved of her behavior, feeling that her predecessor had overstepped in the role of first lady.